 Relational Migrator does not yet support continuous replication, which would enable your relational database and MongoDB clusters to coexist for an extended period of time.
 However, Hollander says that work on this feature is ongoing and it will be available in the future, along with additional capabilities like schema recommendations, an integration for the MongoDB Atlas developer data platform, and more.

-MongoDB Relational Migrator is currently in early access, for use on non-production workloads with assistance from our Product and Field Engineering teams.
+MongoDB Relational Migrator is currently in private preview, for use on non-production workloads with assistance from our Product and Field Engineering teams.
 To learn more, get in touch with your MongoDB rep or contact us via our Migrator page to discuss your workload and next steps.